-"You know perfectly well that the only cop on the beat at night in our city is currently standing guard in front of the town hall."
+"You know perfectly well that the only cop on the beat at nig city is currently standing guard in front of the town hall."
 "But I have children to provide for!"
 Jóska protested.
-Veron wasn't sure whether he was serious or not.
-"I know you have children," she replied, trying to calm him.
-"And as you recall, I promised that in exchange, you can dump them on me for a whole Sunday sometime."
-"How kind of you to remember them," Jóska said, with a modest bow.
-He then clasped his hands together to give Veron a leg up.
-Veron heaved a quick sigh, lifted her left leg, put the sole of her boot into her brother's interlocking fingers, and pushed.
-And it worked.
-When Jóska looked up, he saw his little sister straddling the top of the gate almost as if it were a throne, her left leg still dangling on the outside, but the right leg already over.
-"Can you see anything?"
-Jóska whispered.

-"Shh!"
-Veron hissed, giving a hasty wave of her hand and then turning her gaze back towards the yard.
+Veron sure whether he was serious or not.
+"I know you have children," she replied, trying to calm him. you recall, I promised that in exchange, you can dump them on whole Sunday sometime."
+"How kind of you to remember them," Jóska said, with a mo He then clasped his hands together to give Veron a leg up. idedly Veron heaved a quick sigh, lifted her left leg, put the sole of her boot into her brother's interlocking fingers, and pushed. wn as he And it worked.
+When Jóska looked up, he saw his little sister strady in my dling the top of the gate almost as if it were a throne, her left leg still dangling on the outside, but the right leg already over. n, she "Can you see anything?"
+Jóska whispered. th stains "Shh!"
+Veron hissed, giving a hasty wave of her hand and then turnnt to ing her gaze back towards the yard.
 "Not a thing," she whispered back.
 Suddenly, the smaller wing of the gate swung open.
-A gentle woman's voice greeted the would-be burglars.
-"Good evening, children."
-A middle-aged woman with a pudgy nose and a warm smile was gazing on them from the gate.
+A gentle woman's voice greeted the would-be burglars. bling "Good evening, children." mbled.
+A middle-aged woman with a pudgy nose and a warm smile was gazh her ing on them from the gate.
 Her gray hair was glittering in the moonlight.
 "Or is it perhaps a bit late to be wishing anyone a good evening?
-Should I perhaps bid you good night instead?"
-Veron and Jóska stared at each other in almost dumbfounded amaze- "Vica Shroom?"
-Veron stammered.
+Should I perhaps bid you good night instead?" re sting- Veron and Jóska stared at each other in almost dumbfounded amazement. ıp.
+As "Vica Shroom?"
+Veron stammered. of my "Vica Plume," the woman said, nodding.
+"True, most people call me Shroom.
+Because of the mushroom and the herbs and all that.
+But if your re.
+I won't majesty knows my name, then I imagine you know that too."
+Veron launched into an admittedly somewhat confusing but noneng at the the less very convincing explanation as to why they had chosen such an unusual way of paying their respects.
+What with all the cases of poisoning, , I'm get- she explained, they had come to fear for Vica Shrooms' life.
+"Well then goodnight indeed, my dears," Vica said, dismissing them with a wave of her hand.
+"For as you can see, I am safe and sound and in ght in our the best of health, so you can trundle on home and be off to bed."
+"Wait," Veron said from her perch on the top of the gate, where the wasn't has tily sanded plank was beginning to dig into her fanny.
+"Just answer me one question!
+Did anyone buy any "And as Jimsonweed from you about a week ago?" me for a Vica Plume put her hands on her hips and gazed up at Veron with a quizzical look in her dark blue eyes.
+There was a touch of suspicion in her dest bow. glance.